Artwork ©Kamwei Fong. Worldwide shipping with exceptions, please check shop polices for details.

 Kamwei Fong is a Malaysian artist, he’s especially known for his recurring use of cats in his artwork, which has become one of his signature motifs.
 His feline illustrations often explore themes of solitude, introspection, and the complex nature of identity.
 The cats in his work are typically depicted with intricate line work and patterns, reflecting both the delicate and strong aspects of the creatures.

-These cats can seem almost symbolic — representing the artist’s personal experiences, as well as broader ideas of freedom, independence, and even the complexity of human emotions.
-Many of his pieces seem to capture the tension between being playful and being contemplative, mirroring the multifaceted nature of human life.
+Kamwei’s cats are more than just cute creatures; they’re often deeply imbued with meaning and emotion, adding layers of depth to his work.
+The cats in his artwork are symbolic, representing his personal experiences, as well as broader ideas of freedom, independence, and even the complexity of human emotions.
+Many of his pieces capture the tension between being playful and being contemplative, mirroring the multifaceted nature of human life.
+The cats themselves are more than just charming subjects, they embody a range of human emotions and experiences, mirroring Kamwei’s personal journey and his broader reflections on society and culture.

-When Kamwei began The Furry Thing series in 2009, he didn’t have a cat.Twelve years later, he adopted a stray kitten.
-Today, he has several cats, and they play a significant role in his life and work.
+When Kamwei began The Furry Thing series in 2009, he didn’t have a cat.
+In the end of 2021, he and his fiancée rescued and adopted a stray kitten.
+Today, they have several cats, and they play a significant role in his life and work.
 His personal connection to cats is reflected in the way he portrays them in his art.
 Kamwei has often mentioned how his own cats inspire his artwork, providing both companionship and a source of emotional resonance.
-In fact, his affinity for cats is more than just a visual motif — it’s also a part of his daily life and creative process.
+In fact, his affinity with cats is more than just a visual motif, it’s also a part of his daily life and creative process.

-His cats seem to represent much more than pets; they are almost like muses, guiding him through moments of reflection and creativity.
+His cats represent much more than pets; they are almost like muses, guiding him through moments of reflection and creativity.
 They show up in his illustrations as characters with rich personalities and a deep sense of presence.
 It’s cool to think that his own experiences with his cats directly influence the way he interprets and represents them in his art.

 Kamwei has collaborated with globally renowned, award-winning publishers.
 His first book, The Furry Thing, was published in Italy by Becco Giallo.
 Most recently, his debut children’s book, Shibu’s Tail, was released in the United States by the internationally acclaimed publisher Levine Querido.
+The book has received four starred reviews in the United States to date and is set to be translated into multiple languages, including Korean, Japanese, Spanish, and more.

 -----